It is the happy life that asks more of us than we realize we have and then surprises us by enabling it in us. Joan Chittister

 I thought for a moment about quietly switching my tablet to camera mode and trying to get a picture, but chose instead to simply be with my feathered friend.
 “Hey, dude,” I said—“looking good!”
 He sang his distinctive tune for me a couple more times, then darted off on his cardinal way.
 Moments of beauty such as that, even if only a minute or so long, go far toward sustaining my deep belief in the goodness of things, despite what appears to be daily and overwhelming evidence to the contrary.
 Such moments, Chittister writes, “are the heartbeat of the universe.
 They make us glad to be alive.”

 The letter from a friend in the elder’s Qur’an is a reminder that we are all interconnected—in John Donne’s overworked phrase, none of us is an island.
 In my own natural solitude and introversion, this is a greater challenge to incorporate than reflection and beauty.
-Thank goodness for Jeanne who reminds me to stay in touch with a colleague and friend with whom I had a chance conversation, for my cousin who posted old family pictures on Facebook, and even the memorial service in Philadelphia not long ago, remembering the wonderful life of a good friend—these remind me that connectedness to others, even those whom I do not know but are sharing the human journey with me, is the most important part of a well-lived life.
+Thank goodness for Jeanne who reminds me to stay in touch with a colleague and friend with whom I had a chance conversation, for my cousin who posted old family pictures on Facebook, and helping to plan the memorial service for a dear friend who died a year ago—these remind me that connectedness to others, even those whom I do not know but are sharing the human journey with me, is the most important part of a well-lived life.

 What does any of this have to do with happiness?
 Most of us are familiar with the saying that “Life is what happens while you are making other plans”—I suggest that happiness is what happens as one seeks to live a flourishing and meaningful life.
 Happiness is best understood not as a life’s goal, but as the by-product of defining a purpose in life and pursuing it with all of your heart and mind.
 The Greek historian Herodotus once wrote that no person should be considered as happy in the eudaimonia sense until that person is dead.
 That’s because true happiness, the life of eudaimonia, is a process, not a goal, a process that stretches from birth to death.
 This involves reflection, beauty, other people, and so much more.